Aitor-Ventura/FDV_P2/README.md

 ## 🎈 Uploading files to Perforce

+*The Unity project was not uploaded to this repository due to its size.

 The process followed the following points:
 1. Get access to the ULL's VPN following their [guide](https://docs.google.com/document/d/1xhSRVqo6y5HYtQQtBemLEwDG6a_yjGlzrxjwuYxIQAk/edit).
 2. Download Perforce and its tool called [P4V](https://www.perforce.com/products/helix-core).